Locals involved with Aug. 17 racial justice event

 Mitchell and Jones are among local organizers of the Community Remembrance Project, which is documenting the history of lynching incidents against African-Americans.

 The Abingdon event concludes a pilgrimage for racial justice beginning Aug.
-16 in Alexandria.
+16 in Alexandria and concluding Aug.
+17.

 The pilgrimage, which will pass through Staunton, Roanoke and Radford, will commemorate the forced marches of “a million shackled, enslaved African Americans” through Virginia between 1810 and 1860, on their way to the deep south to work in cotton fields, the release explains.
 “Along the way, families were separated, hunger and thirst were rampant, and disease killed many.”